GabDug/sync-pre-commit-lock/README.md

 - PDM 2.7.4 to 2.25+
   - Python 3.12.7+ requires PDM 2.20.1+
 - Poetry 1.6 to 2.1+
+- uv (lock version 1)

 > ℹ️ While we only test these versions, it should work with more recent versions.
 >
 > ⚠️ Only the latest patch version for each minor version is tested.
 >
-> 👉 We recommend using a recent version of Python, and a recent version of PDM/Poetry.
+> 👉 We recommend using a recent version of Python, and a recent version of PDM/Poetry/uv.

 ## Installation